 St. Patrick's families are offered the opportunity to participate in the sacramental program of the Parish if they wish their child to recieve the sacraments offered - Baptism, Reconciliation, Eucharist and Confirmation.
 These programs are run parallel to school across the school year.
 Children who are in Year Four and above may participate.

-At St. Patrick's literacxy encompasses more than just reading and writing; it extends to understanding and interpreting language.
+At St. Patrick's Literacy encompasses more than just reading and writing; it extends to understanding and interpreting language.
 It’s a foundational skill that empowers individuals to communicate, comprehend, and engage in society effectively.
-This includes access to knowledge, social connections, and participation in everyday activities.
+Our Systematic Synthetic Phonics and explicit literacy instructional approach includes access to knowledge, social connections, and participation in everyday activities.
 It is beyond being able to decode written words; it involves critical thinking, interpretation and the ability to analyse and evaluate information.
-Elements of our current program include:

 As children engage in learning mathematical skills and processes they will acquire mathematical skills that will enable them to use maths confidently in a variety of situations.
 Problem solving and critical thinking is central to our mathematics program.